F{\AE}RDXEL: An Expert System for Danish Traffic Law: Evaluation and Target Users

-\CoolToolName{} has been shown to a group of legal experts.
-Initially these experts were skeptical, stating fears of bias in data, incorrect explanations and incorrect conclusions, but after getting to understood the mechanisms of the system better, they showed excitement for the project.
-They believed that \CoolToolName{} and similar tools could provide great help in a number of areas.
-They also provided needed improvements for usability, mainly that inputting facts in Datalog would be too difficult -- a well-known general issue with expert systems~\cite{GM18}.
-In the areas that the tool could help, they identified four possible end-users, who would benefit from \CoolToolName, together with needed improvements for each of those four groups.
-The findings are summarized in Table~\ref{tab:eval}.
+\paragraph{Evaluation of social value.} To evaluate the social value of \CoolToolName{}, the system has been presented to a group of Danish legal experts, with the goal of getting feedback on the system and its potential uses.
+Initially these experts were sceptical, but after understanding the mechanisms of the system better, they showed excitement for the project.
+They believe that \CoolToolName{} and similar tools can provide great help in a number of areas.
+They also identified bottlenecks for usability, pointing out that only an expert can input facts in Datalog -- an instance of a well-known general issue with expert systems~\cite{GM18}.
+They also identified four possible groups of end-users who would benefit from \CoolToolName{}: Traffic police, prosecutors, citizen and judges.

-As an early proof of concept, \CoolToolName\ has been used in a court case, with consultancy from the sitting judge, where it reached the same conclusions as the judge about what laws the defendant had broken.
-However, during the court case it became clear that most of the discussion in a trial is focused on what facts have enough evidence to be established and which do not. \CoolToolName{} cannot help with this.
-However, it allows for quick addition and removal of facts in the system, showing the updated arguments and conclusions.
-This illustrates an alternative potential application of the tool, where a user can test multiple different versions of a case and see how certain facts affect the outcome.
+\emph{Traffic police officers} conduct multiple traffic stops a day, each of which has to be supported by a valid legal reason.
+These officers have a quick-reference guide to assist them in conducting valid stops, however as the law is quite complex, the guide is a simplification of the actual legal current praxis.
+This creates false positives that need to be solved in court, adding to the workload of the legal system.
+Replacing this quick-reference guide by a tool such as \CoolToolName{} would likely help reduce the number of false positives, due to \CoolToolName's better understanding of Danish traffic law.
+However, this application requires an improvement to the current interface, as any viable system would need to be as fast to use as the existing guide.

+\emph{Prosecutors} examine hundreds of potential cases per month and need to make quick decisions about which ones are solid enough to merit the effort of prosecution.
+They typically rely on assistants (very often law students) to suggest different possible arguments, whose strength they then evaluate.
+One known problem is that these assistants occasionally make hard-to-detect typos that effect the validity of the case.
+Using \CoolToolName{} as an additional assistant could heavily reduce the workload of prosecutors, while also reducing the amount of minor errors.

+\emph{Common citizens} involved in a legal issue often have to analyse the cost-benefits of hiring a (likely expensive) lawyer for a specific case.
+This results citizens often representing themselves in smaller cases.
+To mitigate the disadvantages of the citizen not having a lawyer, the law requires that both the judge and prosecutor fairly defends the interests of the citizen, adding an additional work load to both judges and prosecutors.
+The legal system as a whole could benefit immensely from an online system that would help citizens understand why they are being accused of breaking the law and whether it is meaningful to fight the accusation in court.